DylanDempsey1/ops201d6-code-challenges/README.md

 This repo contains a series of code challenges I was assigned during my time at Code Fellows attending the course "Ops 201".
 Enjoy!

-## Why are you learning these skills?
+## Why am I learning these skills?

-I learned the skill of scripting for a few reasons.
+I am learning the skill of scripting for a few reasons.
 Scripting allows one to automate routine tasks, such as vulnerability scanning and system administration.
 It also allows for a more rapid response to a security incident such as malicious files and running processes.

 ## What fundamental concepts did you learn in Ops 201?